Skip to content

 Official C1 exams — 5 internationally recognized options

 If you want official certification after C1, you have 5 major options.
 All are internationally recognized and commonly accepted as proof of C1 language competence.
 Exact requirements vary per university and per employer — always check the official website.
-Deutsch-Landia prepares you for any of them.
+On Deutsch-Landia you have the foundation today — A1-B2 grammar and C1 vocabulary — while the dedicated C1 lessons are in development (launching 2026).

 Goethe-Zertifikat C1